raguay/SelectByRegExp/README.md

 ### Usage

-When you press **Shift+m** (I'm using my Vim Keymappings), Fman will ask for a regular expression.
+When you press **Shift+r** (I'm using my Vim Keymappings), Fman will ask for a regular expression.
 Once you give one, it will select files in the current directory that matches the regular expression.

+It also stores past regular expresstions so that you can quickly search for them also.
+You can use the `Select Reg Exp To Remove` command to remove an expression from the history.

 ### Features

- - Select files based on regular expressions.
+ - Select/Deselect files based on regular expressions.
+ - Keep a history of selections.